 You: I'm buying a condo, should I still get an inspection?

 Me: Probably, but not necessarily.
-Depending on the style, there's usually less to inspect in a condo but you still need to be comfortable.
-If you feel good about the present condition you can choose to leave the inspection out of your offer.
+Depending on the size and style, there’s usually less to inspect in a condo, but you still need to be comfortable.
+If you feel good about the present condition, you can leave the inspection out of your offer.

 You: How do home inspections work?

-Me: I let the home inspector in and he looks at the home for around 3 hours, then we all meet at the house and go over the report.
-You'll get a detailed copy of the report through an email link or in a binder.
+Me: I let the home inspector in, and he looks at the home for around three hours.
+When he's finished, we all meet at the house and review his report.
+You'll get a copy of his report to keep as a PDF or in a binder.

 You: Are home inspections expensive?

 You: Shouldn't the seller pay for the inspection, it's his house?